Before you arrive

 If you prefer to live off campus, there are number of options available.
 There is a wide selection of housing close to Brunel that is reasonably priced for the London area.
 This may suit you particularly if you are planning to bring your family while you study at Brunel, (we do not provide family accommodation on-campus) or if you prefer to live together with your friends.

-Book your free airport pickup
+Book your free airport collection

 Please do not use the online form to book your airport pickup more than once: If you need to change any of the details, or you have made any mistakes, please just reply to your confirmation email with the corrections.
 Do NOT re-apply online.